OanaMariaCamburu/e-SNLI/README.md

 **`!`** New dataset of visual textual entailment with natural language explanations taken from e-SNLI: [e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations](https://arxiv.org/abs/2004.03744).
 At the IEEE CVPR Workshop on Fair, Data Efficient and Trusted Computer Vision, 2020

-**`!`** If also interested in feature-based explanations besides natural language explanations, check out our new work on verifying post-hoc explanatory methods: [Can I Trust the Explainer?
+**`!`** If are also interested in feature-based explanations besides natural language explanations, check out our new work on verifying post-hoc explanatory methods: [Can I Trust the Explainer?
 Verifying Post-hoc Explanatory Methods](https://arxiv.org/abs/1910.02065).
 At NeurIPS 2019 Workshop on Safety and Robustness in Decision Making, 2020.

 # e-SNLI
 There are 2 splits for the train set due to the github sie restrictions, please simply merge them.

+Clarification on the two potentially confusing headers:
+* Sentence1_marked_1: is the premise (Sentence2 for hypothesis) were words between star (*) were highlighted by the annotators.
+The annotators had to click on every word individually to highlght it.
+The punctuation has not been separated from the words, hence highlighting a word automatically included any punctuation near it.
+* Sentence1_Highlighted_1: is the list of indices of the highlighted words, where the index starts at 0 and the organization is only done by splitting with space.

+The tokanization for models was more advance and can be found in https://github.com/OanaMariaCamburu/e-SNLI/blob/master/tokenizer.sed.
+Our models do not make use of the highlighted words.

+# Trained models
 Trained models can be downloaded at:
 * PredictAndExplain: https://drive.google.com/file/d/1w8UlNQ5yvZPNu4RgVkgICB6qsefkjolG/view?usp=sharing
 * ExplainThenPredictAttention: https://drive.google.com/file/d/1l7dnml7mDnT72QrwZMmA7VGIsWjVpQT6/view?usp=sharing